-When solving computation questions, many students performed better when solving the computation using an alternative algorithm, such as presenting the digits to be added or subtracted horizontally.
-Students did less well when the traditional algorithm was used.
-This may result because the traditional algorithm focuses on single digits within the computation rather than thinking about the meaning of the operation and the number as a whole.
+When solving computation questions, many students performed better when the question was presented horizontally than vertically.
+Vertical representation may lead the student to using a traditional algorithm which focuses on single digits within the computation rather than thinking about the meaning of the operation and the number as a whole.
 For example: